By Janlyn Thaxton

 The award was bestowed by the U.S. Small Business Administration’s West Texas District Office.

 In business for 76 years, the hardware store has been owned and managed by only three families.
-Purser and the Brights bought the business in January 2011 from longtime owners Jim and Linda Walraven.
+The Brights bought the business in January 2011 from longtime owners Jim and Linda Walraven.
 Jim Walraven took the business over from his dad, J.V.
 “Jay” Walraven, who purchased it from namesake Rufus Bible in 1956.

-“We couldn’t do this without the community — our customers — and we couldn’t do this without our employees,” Purser said during the ceremony.
-“Many of our employees, as well as our customer base, came to us by way of the Walravens and they remain our biggest assets.”
-Purser and the Brights are also the owners of Builders Supply in Kermit.
-Carol Purser is retired from the automotive industry where she worked in computer system installation.
+“We couldn’t do this without the community — our customers — and we couldn’t do this without our employees,” Bible Hardware said during the ceremony.
+The Brights are also the owners of another hardware store, Builders Supply in Kermit, TX.
 Bobby Bright is a retired Odessa firefighter and has worked in construction most of his life.
-Jennie Bright is retired from the Abilene office of the Department of Public Safety.
+Jennie Bright is retired from the Abilene office of the Texas Department of Public Safety.

 With three big box stores in Abilene, Bible Hardware is a great indication of what can happen in small business, said Judy Wilhelm, director of the Texas Tech Abilene Small Business Development Center, which nominated the owners of Bible Hardware.